To download a copy of my CV, click here.

 Our $1.2M proposal, "TWC: Medium: Collaborative: Towards a Binary-Centric Framework for Cyber Forensics in Enterprise Environments", has been recommended for funding by the NSF.
 This is a collaboration between UNO and Purdue.
 I'm currently looking for two very smart Ph.D. students to work on this project, starting in September 2014.
 Please send me an email if you're interested.

 From July 7-18, 2014, I'll be offering a free, intensive, two week IA training program for high school teachers.
 This effort is funded by a recent grant from the GenCyber program (a collaboration between NSA and NSF).
 The training program will cover a number of aspects of computer security, including digital forensics, malware analysis, social engineering, reverse engineering, penetration testing, and secure software design.
-You can apply for an invitation by clicking here.
+Application is now closed for this year, but we hope to repeat the program in the future.

 New NSF EAGER Grant